emhaston/website/content/pages/community/cd/mids/index.md

     platforms in relation to field inclusion and management of missing data; and of other software tools;

--   Digitization and administration staff, for example to identify and manage missing data and to calculate costs of and plan for further digitization;
+-   Digitisation and administration staff, for example to identify and manage missing data and to calculate costs of and plan for further digitization;